tiangeluo/fsl-global/README.md

         }

 ## About this repository
 Due to company and patent issues, the authors are striving for releasing source codes.
-We will try our best and release the core code of the proposed module at least.
+We will do our best to release at least the core code of the proposed module.